Sydney Marathon 2026: Things to Do During One of Sydney’s Biggest Events

 - Best for: runners, supporters, families and visitors

-Celebrate Sydney Marathon Weekend from the Top of the Harbour Bridge
+WATCH THE Sydney Marathon from the Top of the Harbour Bridge

 On race day, Sydney’s public transport operates extra services across trains, metro, buses, and ferries to accommodate the crowds attending the Sydney Marathon 2026.
 Increased frequency means travel will be faster and more efficient.